Ludwig Häfner: Squadron leader and death

 On 1 October 1942, Häfner was appointed Staffelkapitän (squadron leader) of 3.
 Staffel of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 He succeeded Oberleutnant Alfons Raich who was transferred.
 On 10 November, Häfner was shot down and killed in action in aerial combat with Yakovlev Yak-1 fighters.
 His Bf 109 G-2 (Werknummer 13631) crashed 5 km west of the airfield at Kolobovka.
 Command of 3.
 Staffel was then handed to Leutnant Franz Daspelgruber.

 Summary of career

 Aerial victory claims

-According to Obermaier, Hafner was credited with 52 aerial victories.
+According to US historian David T. Zabecki, Häfner was credited with 52 aerial victories.
+Obermaier also lists him 52 aerial victories.
+In addition, Spick lists him with a mission-to-claim ratio of 3.90.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 47 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 39411".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.